 When feedback is too broad it can be hard for students to distinguish the relevance of the feedback.
 Try to focus on a particular element of the essay and provide clear, concise recommendations.

-Sometimes, particularly with simple questions, direction will be correction.
+Sometimes, particularly with simple questions, the direction will be a correction.
 For more complex activities, you may want to show your students a particular methodology or process.

 Walking students through a methodology or process